Barbara Veale Smith

 It simply notices and accepts.

-Through our coaching conversations, you'll learn to recognize and rest into your attention - which is the aspect of yourself that is contentless and aware - as a way to make change within yourself, in your world and in the world at large.
+Through our coaching conversations, you'll learn to recognize and rest into your body and your attention - which is the aspect of yourself that is contentless and aware - as a way to make change within yourself, in your world and in the world at large.

 This practice allows you to see more clearly what's stirring within you, and allows you to become clearer about from "where," "who," or "what" a decision or action of yours is coming.
 This is potent work.